denten-papers/harcourt-exposed/intro.md

-passage of the USA Patriot act in the wake of the 9/11 attacks, the Snowden revelations, the Cybersecurity Information Sharing Act tucked into the spending bill passed by the Congress at the end of 2015---these are all connected events the lead to the same source.
+passage of the USA Patriot act in the wake of the 9/11 attacks, the Snowden revelations, the Cybersecurity Information Sharing Act tucked into the spending bill passed by the Congress at the end of 2015---these are all connected events the lead to the same source, war.
 The ill-conceived bargain at the heart of all extraordinary measures would trade ideals central to democratic governance for security.
 War forces our hand.
 We are told that if we do not comply we would be vulnerable to another terrorist attack.
 History tells us of a graver danger: tyranny, brought on by rushed measures during seemingly exceptional times.
 We do not live under a tyrannical regime today.
-But as Harcourt book reminds us, we are building infrastructures that could easily invite tyranny.
+Harcourt's book identifies infrastructures that have the potential to invite tyranny.

 In light of this danger, no less real or pressing than terrorism, I am puzzled by the decline of the anti-war movement.
 Anti-war rhetoric that defined a